 - Clearing the drain is ineffective.

-- Potent smells like sewage are coming up through the drain.
+- It smells potent, like sewage, coming up through the drain.
 If this happens, your P-trap has likely emptied due to negative pressure.

 - Gurgling sounds are coming from your drains and pipes, with water coming from another drain.
 The sound happens when air gets sucked out of your P-trap.